1871fotc/1871fotc.github.io/docs/stories/mount-blackall-walk.md

 # Mount Blackall walk

-**Discover some of the highlights and history on and around Mount Blackall in Toowong Cemetery**.
+**Discover the historic highlights on and around Mount Blackall in Toowong Cemetery**.

+- Duration: 1.5 hours
+- Difficulty: Flat along Dr. Lilian Cooper Drive with short side trips over a gutter and across grass to visit graves.
+The walk down Mount Blackall is steep in parts and across grass.
+Access to the graves at the base of Mount Blackall, from the Pioneer Children on, is relatively flat.

 --8<-- "snippets/conditions-of-entry.md"